 In total, the Qualifying League had 46 players:

-- 28 junior league players from placing 1st – 3rd at regional tournaments (it’s unknown where the extra player came from, as there were 9 juniors tournaments which only totals 27 junior players).
+- 25 junior league players from placing 1st – 3rd at regional tournaments

 - 3 junior league players from the Challenge League